travis-ci/docs-travis-ci-com/user/notifications.md

 * a previously broken build was just fixed

-If you add another notification channel, ie hipchat, slack or any other, the same default conditions apply:
+If you add another notification channel, ie hipchat, slack or any other, the default is to send a notification on every build.

-* send notification if a build was just broken or still is broken
-* send notification if a previously broken build was just fixed

 You can change the conditions for each of the channels by setting the `on_success` on `on_failure` flag on that medium to one of: